Crofton High School (Maryland): Students

-Crofton High School educates all students with Crofton addresses as well as a portion of students with Gambrills addresses, a small area of addresses in Davidsonville, and one Odenton townhome complex.
+Crofton High School is located in Gambrills, Maryland.
 Crofton High School only has one feeder middle school, which is Crofton Middle School.
 Crofton Middle School has four feeder elementary schools: Crofton E.S., Crofton Meadows E.S., Crofton Woods E.S., and Nantucket E.S.
 The Crofton cluster is bordered by the Arundel cluster to the north, the South River cluster to the south, the Bowie cluster to the west (Prince George’s County Public Schools), and the Old Mill cluster to the east.

 Crofton High School's grand-opening was not held in person, as Crofton High opened during the midst of the COVID-19 pandemic.
 Like most other Maryland school districts, Anne Arundel County Public Schools decided to start the first half of the 2020–2021 school year virtually due to the second rise in cases of COVID-19 in July 2020.
 Thus, Crofton High opened its doors to its first students online.